ProFormA/proformaxml/Whitepaper.md

 - **uuid**

     The uuid of the task.
-Tasks are likely to be cached, so the uuid serves as a convenience attribute to avoid repeated unpacking of (large) archive files.
+Tasks are likely to be cached, so the uuid serves as a convenience attribute to avoid repeated unpacking of (large) archive files to retrieve the task uuid.

 #### 7.2.3 The external-task element